rarceneaux/my-dash-capstone/README.md

 - User can **READ** all existing event entries
 - User can **UPDATE** an existing entry by changing one or all given entry fields (title, summary, photo)
 - User can **DELETE** an event entry entirely from their journal
+- Users can **Comment** within the My-Dash App and post them to Facebook with a photo.
 - User can **Share** My-Dash App on Facebook

 # My-Dash Screenshot